- International Camps

-This workshop is for those who have no knowledge of 3D printing but are interested in it.
-Learn more before taking an advanced class and gain hands-on experience with 3D printing!
+Learn more before taking an advanced class on 3D printing and gain hands-on experience!
+No prior knowledge of 3D printing is required.
 Campers gain a basic understanding of 3D printing (additive manufacturing) and an overview of its applications.
 You'll get to take home your very own 3D printed object!

 The best of both worlds!
-This biking & coding camp offers a fun, safe, educational and exciting introduction to computer coding and multi-discipline biking.
+These biking & coding camps offers a fun, safe, educational and exciting introduction to computer coding and multi-discipline biking.
 Learn how to create your own website, program a robot, and edit a movie you filmed during your iRide bike sessions!

 This camp is designed to further lifesaving skills.
 The camp combines two advanced lifesaving awards: Bronze Medallion and Bronze Cross with a CPR ‘C’ award.
 You will perform challenging water rescues, learn First Aid and CPR, and develop aquatic endurance.
 A Bronze Cross can earn you two credits for grade 11.